Are you looking for something quirky to do in the Pacific Northwest? Check out these 7 unique places to visit in Oregon that are fascinating!

 The Best Western Skyline Motor Lodge in Lakeview is a great option for families.

-So there you have it, some of the most unique places to visit in Oregon.
+So there you have it, some of Oregon’s most unique places to visit.
 If you’re looking for a road trip idea or simply want to explore more of Oregon, these spots should be at the top of your list.

-As always, we have plenty more Oregon content waiting for you on our website.
-Be sure to check it out and happy exploring!
+As always, our website has plenty more Oregon content waiting for you.
+Be sure to check it out, and happy exploring!